DigitalState/Core/src/Ds/Component/Form/README.md

 ## Form

 A form is essentially a json object describing its properties, layout, inputs and validations.
-Forms are created via supported strategies, such as the Formio UI or Symfony form type classes.
-However, forms are exposed through the api under a generic structure.
+Forms are created via supported strategies, such as the **Formio UI** or **Symfony form type classes**.
+However, forms are exposed through the api under a **generic structure**.

 Here is a simplified form example: